 5. When making requests, ask politely but not for too much

-Make any requests without apologizing, but be short and sweet.
+Make necessary requests without apologizing.
+But be short and sweet.
 Offer something in return when possible.

 Give a specific action and your specific ideal deadline.
 No stories and excessive background information.

 Example: (when asking for information, dates, or advice)

 - I would like to leave early Friday, April 3rd, and stay later on Monday, April 5th.

 - Will you edit the attached letter and send it back by Tuesday at 5?

 Above all, be informal but courteous.
 Your tone and body language are missing in an email.
 Rely instead on crisp sentences and a fairly non-emotional style.

 Remember: Jokes can be easily misread.
 When you really know a co-worker or business contact, a bit of humor can be woven into emails, but only if you’ve spent time face-to-face.
 Otherwise, avoid.